 You can spot some sea turtles and sometimes whale sharks in the water in front of the resort.

 Oslob Whale Shark watching briefing area

-The tour starts with a short briefing and you will be told about what to do and what not to do if you want to swim with the whale sharks.
-You should stay at least 4 meters from these giant creatures, but the truth is that most of the time they will be closer: they are not afraid of humans.
+The tour starts with a short briefing, and you will be told what to do and what not to do if you want to swim with the whale sharks.
+You should stay at least 4 meters from these giant creatures, but the truth is that they will most likely be closer: they are not afraid of humans.